 Where traditional surround sound systems have an entire room to fit speakers, headsets must squeeze multiple speakers right next to the user’s ears.
 This mechanical complexity is the main reason why true surround sound headsets are more expensive than their virtual counterparts.

 The reduced space also makes it harder to create a clear distinction between different drivers and sound sources.
-That is why most people agree that if someone wants a surround sound headset, the virtual surround sound works just as well as heavy and expensive true surround sound.
+That is why most people agree that if someone wants a surround sound headset, virtual surround sound works just as well as heavy and expensive true surround sound.

 - READ ALSO: Best White Gaming Headsets